 We encourage you to stick around and explore for a day or two!
 Just because you didn’t get invited on a press trip (usually the criteria for these trips are pretty specific—the sponsor wants only Bike media or only podcasts) doesn’t mean you can’t pull a group together and do something fun!
 The Outdoor Media Summit Past Present and Future Attendees Facebook Group is a great place to organize something informal.

 We’re STOKED to announce that we will be at The Ridgeline Hotel, which is right in downtown Estes Park, walking distance to the bike park, lake, headwaters of the Big Thompson, climbing wall and just minutes outside of Rocky Mountain National Park.
 Learn more

 The Opening Reception and Scavenger Hunt have historically happened outside of the conference center.
 Stay tuned for more info on specific events.

 This booze fueled chaotic competition is one of the quickest ways to hit all of the touristy hotspots in North Lake Tahoe in the least amount of time possible.
 Attendees split up into teams and scatter throughout town, hitting stations where High Intelligence Tasks (or HITs) await your crew.
 You’ll collaborate with your newly formed teammates to accomplish these HITs and compete for prizes while also creating content that you can potentially use for your brand/publication’s social handles.

 That’s totally up to you.
 If the content makes sense for your audience, push it out there, if it doesn’t, don’t do something that’ll make you feel fake.
-That said, we’ll be hitting some beautiful locations in Estes Park so likely you’ll find something that is worth creating content around!
+That said, we’ll be hitting some beautiful locations in North Lake Tahoe so likely you’ll find something that is worth creating content around!